garcia/ddrguide/content/articles/navigating-the-ddr-ui.md

 With that said, a little prior knowledge goes a long way for confidence.
 This guide covers the complete flow for playing DDR, from the moment you swipe your card to the end of your session.

+> #### In a Nutshell
+> Bring your game card to the arcade (or buy one there), plus your e-amusement card.
+Respect anyone who's playing or waiting for their turn on the game.
+Swipe your game card, then scan your e-amusement card and enter your PIN.
+Select "Premium Play" when prompted.
+When you find a song you want to play, press "9" on the number pad to set your options (mainly speed) and enjoy the game!

 ## Prerequisites

 This guide assumes you've already found an arcade that offers DDR A or A20.
 In North America, this will likely be a [glossary:Round1] or [glossary:Dave & Buster's] location, as these are the two chains that offer modern DDR mixes.